by Xanthippi Kontogianni, Ethiopian Program Manager, HERITΛGE

 Our latest project in war-torn Ukraine has recently completed its first semester.
-Developed in collaboration with the Kharkiv School of Architecture (now relocated to Lviv) and Skeiron, a Ukrainian organization specializing in 3D documentation, with generous support from the Public Diplomacy Section of the U.S. Embassy to Ukraine, this initiative addresses the urgent need to protect Ukraine’s architectural heritage by establishing an architectural conservation course for students at the Kharkiv School of Architecture.
+Developed in collaboration with the Kharkiv School of Architecture (now relocated to Lviv) and Skeiron, a Ukrainian organization specializing in 3D documentation, this initiative addresses the urgent need to protect Ukraine’s architectural heritage by establishing an architectural conservation course for students at the Kharkiv School of Architecture.
 Additionally, it provides training for educators from architectural schools across Ukraine, enabling them to establish similar curricula in their own institutions.
 As part of the training process, the project will also contribute to creating documentation and conservation plans for monuments in western Ukraine.

 The project kicked off on September 27, 2024, with a panel discussion on “Planning for the Post-War Rehabilitation of Ukraine’s Architectural Heritage.”
 Hosted at the Kharkiv School of Architecture’s Lviv campus, the event brought together leading Ukrainian and international experts in heritage preservation.
 The discussion set the stage for a two-year program packed with practical activities and tangible outcomes.